SarahFrench/ExamPrep/chapter-3/obj-3-3-consuming-data/README.md

 - Consume JSON and XML data
 - retrieve data by using web services
-- load data or get data from other sources by using XMLHTTPRequest
+- load data or get data from other sources by using XMLHttpRequest

 ## Consume JSON and XML data by using web services